Journal of Contemporary Langauge Research (JCLR) is pleased to publish Research Papers, Case Reports, Conference reports, and Book Reviews.

 Title should be a short phrase explaining the contents of the manuscript with the first letter of each word typed in upper case.
 The Title Page should contain the author(s)’s full names and affiliations, the name of the corresponding author along with e-mail address.
 JCLR encourages the listing of authors’ Open Researcher and Contributor Identification (ORCID).

 Abstract should be descriptive and fully self-explanatory, the subject of study should be briefly presented, the nature of the studies should be specified, relevant data should be presented, and significant observations and conclusions should be pointed out.
-Abstracts should be limited to 150 to 300 words.
+Abstracts should not exceed 350 words.
 It is necessary to use complete statements, active verbs, and the third person while writing the abstract in the past tense.
 It is appropriate to use regular nomenclature and avoid abbreviations.
 There should be no literature cited in the abstract.
 For this reason, references should be avoided, but if essential, then cite the author(s) and year(s).
 For research articles, use a structured abstract with the following headings:

 Introduction: Provide a short background and clearly state the main objectives of the study.